oznogon/gattaibushido-public/rules/03_basic_play.md

 ##### Activate Wave or Storm (Assist; Coach)

-Choose a Threat involved in this Throwdown, and discard a face or ace card from your Hand.
+Choose a Threat involved in this Throwdown, discard a face or ace card from your Hand.
 With a face card, the chosen Threat activates a Wave.
-With an ace card, the chosen Threat activates a Storm.
+With an ace card, the chosen Threat activates a Wave *or* a Storm.

 On your turn, you can use this action at most once per involved Threat.
 Each Threat can activate a Wave or a Storm, but not both in the same Turn.

+**Rumble Upgrade:** During an active Rumble, the BGM can use this Action with a reduced discard cost.
+Activating a Wave requires *any* card, while activating a Storm requires a Face or an Ace.

 ##### Use Gear (Assist; Pilots)